Standing on the ledge, new day.

 - Sleep (even messy sleep counts).

-Grounding isn’t mystical.
-It’s a way to reconnect to the now through the senses.
+Grounding is not mystical.
+It is a practical way to reconnect to the present through the senses.
 The 5–4–3–2–1 method is a simple one: 5 things you can see, 4 you can feel, 3 you can hear, 2 you can smell, 1 you can taste.12

 Two-minute anchor: “I am here.
 This is now.
 I am safe enough to take the next small step.”

-When motivation is dead, discipline and motion are the lever.
-I don’t wait for the warm feeling.
-I move first—even small—especially small.2
+When motivation is dead, motion is the lever.
+I do not wait for the warm feeling.
+I move first—even small, especially small.2

 - Shoes on.